 Irish Grand National Betting Offers

-– The Irish Grand National 2020 was cancelled due to the Coronavirus outbreak –
+– The Irish Grand National 2020 was cancelled due to public health and safety regulations –

 Staged at Fairyhouse racecourse each year, horse racing fans always look forward to tackling the Irish Grand National betting market – with the race always run during the Easter period, and normally on Easter Monday.

 The Irish Grand National is run over the distance of 3m5f and has 24 fences to be jumped, always being run on Easter Monday, then the actual date of the race can vary from year-to-year with the Easter holidays varying each year – the 2021 Irish Grand National will be run on Monday 5th April 2021.

 Irish Grand National Betting Offers 2021

 You can bet on the Irish Grand National with the UK’s biggest bookmakers: